Specifyapp/squoosh/libsquoosh/README.md

+# ⚠️ This is a fork of the squoosh library because the official npm package is not up to date with the GitHub repository.

 # libSquoosh

 libSquoosh is an _experimental_ way to run all the codecs you know from the [Squoosh] web app directly inside your own JavaScript program. libSquoosh uses a worker pool to parallelize processing images.
 This way you can apply the same codec to many images at once.